Nights-Software/ns-docs/resources/nightShifts.md

 You can edit styling in NUI/styles.css.
 It is not recommended if you don't know what you're doing, because this can be tricky.
 It wasn't specifically made to be edited, but if you're handy or looking for a challenge you'll find your way for most cases!

 # How to play Night Shifts - MDT?
 Welcome to Night Shifts - MDT, a customizable MDT system for your community.
 Whether you're running a police, fire, or EMS department, Night Shifts provides a range of features to help you manage your operations.
+Our MDT is configurable to fit the needs of emergency services in any country.

 ## Civilian Side
 The civilian side of the MDT includes features such as an emergency services hotline, a council/city hall registry for managing civilians, and a DVLA/DMV registry for managing vehicles.
 You can edit your civilians and vehicles, and even add custom profile pictures for each one.